workhorsy/comic_book_reader/README.md

 # Bugs:
+* Preload the next and previous pages
+* The bottom of the page selector gets cut off
 * CSS animations stack on the page number overlay
 * Sometimes pages are not loaded in the correct order (Chrome mostly)
 * Checking for App Cache updates does not work (firefox only)